awsdocs/iam-user-guide/doc_source/list_amazongroundtruthlabeling.md

 ## Resources Defined by Amazon GroundTruth Labeling<a name="amazongroundtruthlabeling-resources-for-iam-policies"></a>

-Amazon GroundTruth Labeling has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon GroundTruth Labeling does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon GroundTruth Labeling, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon GroundTruth Labeling<a name="amazongroundtruthlabeling-policy-keys"></a>